VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_6 Direct_Syscalls/Chapter_6 LAB_Playbook.md

 - Dropper imports no longer Native APIs from ntdll.dll
 - Syscalls or syscall stubs are implemented into .text section of the dropper itself
 - User mode hooks in ntdll.dll and EDR can be bypassed
+- Direct syscalls can be detected when an EDR uses ETW to check the return address of a function.